Appearing Productive in the Workplace

 Key Takeaways

-• Sycophancy compounds the problem: Cheng et al. (Science, 2026) found leading models are ~50% more agreeable than humans, affirming users even when wrong.
+• Sycophancy compounds the risk – Cheng et al. (2026, Science) found leading models are ~50% more agreeable than human respondents, affirming users even when wrong.

-• NBER data shows AI boosted novice support-agent productivity ~33% while barely helping experts, creating overconfident novices in roles where correctness is hard to verify.
+• NBER research (Brynjolfsson et al.) found AI boosted novice support-agent productivity ~33% while barely helping experts – overconfident novices improve fastest in domains they cannot review.

 Hacker News Comment Review